Mangul-Lab-USC/Diversity-TCR-Seq/README.md

 # Contact

 Please do not hesitate to contact us (serghei.mangul@gmail.com, yuninghu@usc.edu) if you have any comments, suggestions, or clarification requests regarding the study or if you would like to contribute to the extended analysis involving more disease conditions.

+# Citation

+The link to the preprint of the study: https://osf.io/w25hq.